- UNC Wilmington has fixed tuition rates for all incoming students.

 - Out-of-state graduate students: $16,366

-Freshmen applicants must fulfill prerequisite coursework in English, math, social studies, science, and foreign languages.
+UNC Wilmington admissions require freshmen applicants to fulfill prerequisite coursework in English, math, social studies, science, and foreign languages.
 Students must hold a 2.5 GPA, but many accepted candidates hold at least a 3.8.
 Applicants must supply transcripts, and homeschool transcripts must include a school administrator's notarized signature.
 High school applicants also provide ACT/SAT scores, a personal essay, and a response to a short answer question.
+UNCW acceptance rate for undergraduate students is 67%.

 Transfer students under 21 years old must fulfill high school course prerequisites, and hold a 2.5 GPA after at least 24 college credits.